-A community Clean Up is a great way to bring your community together for a cause that boosts community pride and creates a litter-free environment.
+A community clean-up is a great way to bring your community together for a cause that boosts community pride and helps create a litter-free environment.

 Cairns Regional Council and Clean Up Australia support community clean-ups with litter collection kits, insurance for volunteers, rubbish collection and event promotion.
-To activate your Clean Up support:
+To activate your clean-up:

 - Register your site (for volunteer insurance) with Clean Up Australia

 - Contact Council's Sustainability Team for local support, including extra clean-up equipment and rubbish collection.